OctopusDeploy/docs/docs/api-and-integration/metadata/github.md

 description: Configuring GitHub issue tracking with Octopus.
 ---

-Integration with GitHub allows Octopus to display links to Github issues for work-items received from your build server.
+Integration with GitHub allows Octopus to display links to Github issues for work items received from your build server.

 ## Settings